 Many times we are intimidated by reading the Epistles of St. Paul because they are theological and not a narrative like the Gospels.
 The Epistle to the Romans, each time I read a passage, is something I find that I have to digest, almost word by word.
-Rather than being intimidated by my inability to comprehend, I try to look for little “nuggets”, verses, even single words that speak to me.
+Rather than being intimidated by my inability to comprehend, I try to look for little “nuggets”, verses, or even single words that speak to me.
 I also pray before reading Scripture, asking God to bring thoughts to my mind and heart as I meditate and try to understand what I am reading.
 There are two words from today’s reading that jump out at me–“hearers” and “doers.”
 Saint Paul tells us that “it is not the hearers of the law who are righteous before God, but the doers of the law who will be justified.”
 (Romans 2:13) Anyone can read scripture, just as anyone can listen to a sermon.
 One can read an impressive amount of theology, and expound on it with books and commentaries.
-But it is not listening to the Word of God that saves us, but DOING what we hear, putting into practice what we hear.
+But it is not listening to the Word of God that saves us but DOING what we hear, putting into practice what we hear.
 It is not the kind of Christian we are on Sunday, when we are in church, that matters, but the kind of Christian we are on Monday and Tuesday and throughout the week.
-Certainly we must have some comprehension in order to have application, and certainly it is Sunday worship that gives us direction and inspiration for the week, but it is what we do with what we have heard that is pleasing to God.
+Certainly, we must have some comprehension in order to have application, and certainly, it is Sunday worship that gives us direction and inspiration for the week, but it is what we do with what we have heard that is pleasing to God.

 As we know, the Old Testament Law was very complex.
 Jesus simplified 613 Old Testament commandments into two—to love God and to love one another.
 Our salvation comes from how faithfully we do these two things.